sjsu-library/unionist/_items/unionist--text-0288.md

   Canterbury Female Academy.
 Similarly, he was in the Providence Anti-Slavery Association, where, in 1833, he served as Treasurer.
-Others on the board include Henry E. Benson and Ray Potter. <p> Providence Anti-Slavery Society; <em>The Reports and Proceedings of the First Annual Meeting of the Providence Anti-Slavery Society . &nbsp; With a Brief Exposition of the Principles and Purposes of the Abolitionists . &nbsp;</em>
+Others on the board include Henry E. Benson and Ray Potter. <p> Providence Anti-Slavery Society; <em>The Reports and Proceedings of the First Annual Meeting of the Providence Anti-Slavery Society.&nbsp; With a Brief Exposition of the Principles and Purposes of the Abolitionists.&nbsp;</em>
   Providence: H.H.Brown, 1833 </p> In May 1834, both Prentice and Tibbets signed <a href="https://onerhodeislandfamily.files.wordpress.com/2021/06/10bf5-pages-from-1834-ri-petition-bank-of-the-us.pdf">a petition to President Jackson</a> protesting the Bank situation.'